Filmmaking Studies

 Module: 4

-Against the bank page: other approaches to cinematographic creation
+Against the blank page: other approaches to cinematographic creation

 Matías Piñeiro